Brazilian monitor Parnaíba

 Parnaíba (U-17) [paʁnaˈibɐ] is a river monitor of the Brazilian Navy.
 She is currently one of the last monitors in service.

 History

 She was built for the navy in Rio de Janeiro and commissioned on 9 March 1938.
-She participated in the Second World War and is, as of 2022, one of the world's oldest commissioned warship still in active service.
+She participated in the Second World War and is, as of 2022, one of the world's oldest commissioned warships still in active service.
 She is assigned to the Mato Grosso Flotilla.

 During the Second World War, the ship was assigned for service in the port of Salvador, Bahia, where she underwent light escort missions and coastal patrols against the threat of German submarines, mainly because of her extremely shallow draft which in theory would let any torpedo attack pass under her without any damage to the ship.
 Her escort missions were mainly in coastal waters because of her poor seaworthiness in open waters, which necessitated constant repairs on the ship.